Vital-Fernandez/lime/docs/source/reference/api.rst

 API
 ===

-:math:`\textsc{LiMe}` features a composite software design, utilizing instances of other classes to implement the target functionality.
+:math:`\mathrm{LiMe}` features a composite software design, utilizing instances of other classes to implement the target functionality.
 This approach is akin to that of IRAF: Functions are organized into multi-level packages, which users access to perform the corresponding task.
 The diagram below outlines this workflow:

 .. image:: ../../../examples/images/LiMe_structure.png
     :align: center

-At the highest level, :math:`\textsc{LiMe}` provides of observational classes: spectrum, cube, and sample.
+At the highest level, :math:`\mathrm{LiMe}` provides of observational classes: spectrum, cube, and sample.
 The first two are essentially
 2D and 3D data containers, respectively.
 The third class functions as a dictionary-like container for multiple spectrum or cube objects.
-Moreover, as illustrated in the figure above, various tools can be invoked via the :math:`\textsc{LiMe}` import for tasks, such as loading and saving data.
+Moreover, as illustrated in the figure above, various tools can be invoked via the :math:`\mathrm{LiMe}` import for tasks, such as loading and saving data.
 Many of these functions are also within the observations.

 At an intermediate level, each observational class includes the *.fit*, *.plot*, and *.check* objects.